 Who doesn't love a spot of fireworks?
 Here's how to take a picture of them that isn't a damp squib.

-If there’s one great benefit of the clocks going back and the nights drawing in faster, it’s fireworks.
-And while there’s nothing more Insta-impressive than a shot packed with multiple, multicoloured bursts of flying light, it can be hard to capture the true magic of what is actually happening in front of you with a phone.
+There’s one benefit of the clocks going back and the nights drawing in faster: fireworks.
+Nothing is more Insta-impressive than a firework photos packed with multicoloured bursts of flying light.
+But it’s hard to capture the true magic of what’s happening in the night sky on your camera phone.

 Keep your phone on Landscape

-The quickest way to turn your failworks photos into FIREWORKS PHOTOS is to tilt it 90 degrees to Landscape.
-This will give your phone the signal that tells your phone’s camera focus to infinity (which is kind of where your fireworks will be) and open its lens big and wide.
+The quickest way to improve your fireworks photos is to tilt your phone 90 degrees to Landscape.
+This tells your phone to set its camera focus to ‘infinity’ and open the lens nice and wide.

-Having the flash set to ‘on’ will make your phone set itself for seeing a LOT of light – and your pics will come up almost or completely black.
-If there’s anyone or anything directly in front of you, the flash will light them up instead and ignore what’s in the background.
-And if you have the option to switch off HDR, that’ll help too.
+When the flash is ‘on’, your phone will be geared up for high levels of light.
+So, your pics will come out really dark, or completely black.
+And if something’s directly in front of you, the flash will light them up and ignore the background.
+Which isn’t great for firework shots.
+If you have the option to switch off HDR, that will help too.

 Adjust your settings

-To manually slow your shutter speed on an Android phone, open up your phone camera’s settings and you’ll see a ‘Pro’ or ‘Manual’ mode available.
-This will allow you to fiddle with the shutter speed and the ISO to set them both as low as possible – it varies model by model, so check your phone’s manual to find out how to do it with yours.
+To slow the shutter speed on an Android phone, open the camera settings to see ‘Pro’ or ‘Manual’ mode.
+Here you can fiddle with the shutter speed and the ISO to set them both as low as possible.
+It varies model by model, so check your phone manual to find out how to do it on yours.

-If your Android phone won’t allow you to adjust your settings manually you can download Camera Pro for Android (£2.49)
+If you can’t adjust your settings on your Android phone manually, you can download Camera Pro for Android for £2.49.

-Sit down, lean against something – or even get yourself a tripod.
-If your shots are going to be slowed down, you’re going to need to stay very, still.
-Unless you’re going to get all artistic on us, in which case for goodness’ sake look where you’re going, eh?
+Sit down, lean against something, or even get yourself a tripod.
+If your shots are going to be slowed down, you’ll need to stay really still.

 Increase your odds with Burst Mode

-While you’re photographing the fireworks, hold your finger down on the ‘shutter’ button to quickly take a series of shots in one burst.
-It might just yield the elusive perfect moment you’ve been looking for.
+While you’re photographing the fireworks, hold your finger on the ‘shutter’ button to take a series of shots in one burst.
+It might just capture the perfect moment you’ve been looking for.

-So here’s hoping you get all the shots you need.
-Don’t wander too close to your explosive-packed quarry, be careful not to burn your mouth on that toffee apple, and make sure you have a phoenomenal time.
-We’re looking forward to seeing your shots!
+So, here’s hoping you get all the shots you need.
+Don’t wander too close to the bonfire, or burn your mouth on that toffee apple, and have the best time.
+We’re looking forward to seeing your shots.